Easy remittances in a wide range of currencies

 How it works

-- Access real time foreign exchange (FX) rates 24 hours a day, Monday to Friday, and preferential FX rates during the weekend
+- Access real time foreign exchange (FX) rates 24 hours a day, Monday to Friday, and competitive FX rates during the weekend1.

 - Know the exchange rate before sending your transaction